dopxlab/dox-cli/README.md

 [![License](https://img.shields.io/github/license/dopxlab/dox-cli?style=flat-square)](LICENSE)

 **`dox-cli`** is a zero-config DevOps CLI that bootstraps your tools and DevOps actions in seconds.
 Easily configure common tools like Maven, Helm, Docker, Terraform, and more, or run pre-defined DevOps actions such as Helm packaging — all with a single command.
-Absolutely!
-Here's your **production-ready `README.md`** file for the DOX CLI open-source project, including everything you've asked for—modular breakdown, how the configuration engine works, template explanation, GitHub Actions use case, examples, and license.

 # 🧰 DOX CLI - Unified DevOps Tooling Framework